A Complete Visual Guide to Google SERPs: What Keywords to Use And How to Get Featured

 The top-3 ad results get the most clicks.
 Google sorts the ads based on quality score (1-10) — an estimate of the quality of your ads, keywords, and landing pages.
 Higher quality ads can lead to lower prices and better ad positions.

-Ad position is the order of your ad in the auction results as compared to other ads.
+Ad position is your ad's order in the auction results compared to other ads.
 For example, an ad position of "1" means an ad was the first ad shown, with no other ads ahead of it.
 An ad position of "2" was the second ad shown, and so on.

 The ad auction is how Google decides which ads to show and how they're positioned.